 If you’ll notice at the very bottom of that last graphic on Bowker’s site, it says in red “DO NOT ADD your imprint as the same name as your publisher.”

-However, CreateSpace’s system will require you show your book’s publisher as the imprint name that it is associated with, whether that is your top-level name or your second-level, which is the actual imprint.
+However, KDP’s system will require you to show your book’s publisher as the imprint name that it is associated with, whether that is your top-level name or your second-level, which is the actual imprint.

 Purple Snail Press isn’t my imprint.
 It’s my publishing company name.
-Since I only have a top-level, that will also be what I use as my imprint when prompted by CreateSpace.
+Since I only have a top-level, that will also be what I use as my imprint when prompted by KDP.

 Part of purchasing the ISBNs is assigning each ISBN to the book it belongs to.
 During this process, you will be asked to choose the imprint name for this ISBN.
 You will get a drop-down list, and if you only have a top-level, then that is what you will have to go with.
 For me, that will be Purple Snail Press.